imbirevkotlya/z-Os-Kata/jcl-katas/TEST10/EXAMPLE.md

 - Put the code from TEST#.jcl source to the dataset member

-- Put the SORTPROC.jcl source into your PROCLIB and specify the YOUR_PROCLIB in the TEST#.jcl

 - Edit the code with the changes, that you need

 - Save the changes with SAVE command